-The Board is responsible for setting the National Museums Scotland’s vision, strategy and policy and for monitoring progress to achieve these.
-The management of the National Museums Scotland is fully responsible for the day to day operation of the National Museums Scotland and for the implementation of strategy and policies.
-The Board and management work closely together in their different roles.
+The Board is responsible for setting the National Museums Scotland’s strategic direction and for monitoring progress to achieve this.
+The management team is fully responsible for the day-to-day operation of the National Museums Scotland and for the implementation of strategy.
+The Board and management team work closely together in their different roles.

 Trustees have a Code of Conduct which is on this website.
 Biographies of Trustees, Board minutes and Trustees’ registered interests are also posted on this website.
 Previous years' minutes can be viewed in the Trustees minutes archive.